 provide information of any kind relating to PayU or its Affiliates to any government or regulatory body or the press or any third party by way of interviews, press releases, submissions, statements or otherwise; or

 respond on behalf of PayU or its Affiliates to any enquiries or requests for information received from government or regulatory body or the press or from Prospective Merchants or any third party relating to PayU or its Affiliates.

+5.4 PayU shall not without Vanco Technologies’s priori written consent:

+(a) issue any advertisement in relation to Vanco Technologies or its affiliates or its referrals; or

+(b) provide information of any kind relating to Vanco Technologies or its affiliates or its referrals to any government or regulatory body or the press or any third party by way of interviews, press releases, submissions, statements or otherwise; or

+(c) respond on behalf of Vanco Technologies or its affiliates or its referrals to any enquiries or requests for information received from government or regulatory body or the press or from prospective referrals or any third party relating to Vanco Technologies or its affiliates or referrals.

 OBLIGATIONS OF PAYU